CARTAvis/carta-python/docs/source/quickstart.rst

     ``ColorBlending.from_images``, ``ColorBlending.from_imageview_id`` or
     ``session.color_blending_list`` in scripts.

-Manipulate properties of the color blending object and the underlying images.
+Manipulate properties of the color blending object and the underlying images:

 .. code-block:: python